LuinKalina/FreeGeoAPI/README.md

 **Backend**

 The API is built on the [Symfony2 framework](https://symfony.com/doc/current/index.html).
-This means that the bulk f the project is written in PHP.
+This means that the bulk of the project is written in PHP.
 Interested in contributing on the backend?
 Great!
 We need your help.
 Experience with PHP, MVC structures, routing, etc would be ideal.

 **Frontend**